Eruzai/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone built using HTML, CSS, JS, and jQuery in order to become familiar with front-end development and technologies.
 It uses a database of users and profile images to simulate random users for each tweet submitted to the server.

+On Desktop:
 ![Screenshot](/docs/Tweeter-Desktop.png)

+On Mobile or Tablet:
 ![Screenshot](/docs/Tweeter-Mobile_or_Tablet.png)

+Example tweet input:
 ![Screenshot](/docs/Tweet_Example.png)
 ![Screenshot](/docs/Tweet_Empty_Message.png)
 ![Screenshot](/docs/Tweet_Over_Limit.png)